 Meet our trustees

-Sutton Centre for the Voluntary Sector is governed by a Board of Trustees of up to twelve members who meet six times per year and are responsible for the strategic direction and policy of the organisation.
+Community Actin Sutton is governed by a Board of Trustees of up to twelve members who meet six times per year and are responsible for the strategic direction and policy of the organisation.
 Trustees are elected for terms of 3 years at the Annual General Meeting.

 The current trustees are as follows: